-The Plan does not propose, nor support, further allocations for housing above that which are identified in the Local Plan.
+74. The Plan does not propose further allocations for housing above that which are identified in the Local Plan.
 Having looked at the level of services and facilities, market conditions and housing need, there is no evidence to suggest that a higher level of housing development should take place than that already agreed.
-Indeed, it could be argued that the Parish should take a lower proportion since organic growth from the local community only requires around 300 new dwellings in the planning period.
 The Plan does, however, seek to ensure that housing growth helps meet local need, has adequate infrastructure (roads, schools, sport and recreation provision etc.) and generally support a cohesive, inclusive and sustainable community.